Co-Director of the NYU-ECNU Center for Computational Chemistry, Graduate Coordinator of Chemistry, Associate Professor of Chemistry, NYU Shanghai;

 Research Description

-William Glover’s group is interested in developing an atomistic description of light-initiated chemistry in complex environments.
-The general strategy is to build up understanding from isolated molecules to large biomolecules while making direct connection to experiment by computing observables relevant to ultrafast spectroscopy.
-A particular area of interest is the damage of biological molecules by UV and ionizing radiation, which tends to occur via a rich array of competing reaction pathways.
-For example, it is well known that ionizing radiation damages DNA, but this can occur via direct channels (electronic excitation of the nucleic acids) and indirect pathways such as attack from free radicals like the hydrated electron.
-To tackle the inherent complexity of these systems we employ state-of-the-art graphical processing unit (GPU)-based computational chemistry and multi-physics modeling.
+William leads a research group interested in developing atomistic descriptions of light-initiated chemistry in complex environments.
+The general strategy is to build up understanding from isolated molecules to macromolecules and aggregates while making direct connection to experiment by computing observables relevant to ultrafast spectroscopy.
+A particular area of interest is understanding and mitigating damage of biological molecules by UV and ionizing radiation, which tends to occur via a rich array of competing reaction pathways.
+To tackle the inherent complexity of these systems, the group develops and employs state-of-the-art graphical processing unit (GPU)-based quantum chemistry, machine learning, and multi-scale modeling methods.
+Their work has been published in leading academic journals, including Nature Communications, the Journal of the American Chemical Society, and the Journal of Physical Chemistry Letters.
+William was awarded the Spring 2023 ACS OpenEye Outstanding Junior Faculty Award in Computational Chemistry.

 Publications